department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-lightweight-apps-paths.md

     - Platform and VFS teams can collaborate on best practices and update the Platform documentation to reflect those best practices.
 Those best practice could also be incorporated into issue templates and collab cycle reviews.
 - SSG will require lots of additional tools, creating its own complexity
     - `vets-website` already has support for ejs templates, and app entry points don't intrinsically have to use React, so we already have the tools we need
-    - Next.js comes up, and that's something that could be explored
+    - Next.js provides SSG tools for React applications, and that's something that could be explored further
 - We'll end up with "Not Invented Here" roll-your-own solutions
     - Platform docs, standardized templates, and the collab cycle should mitigate this
     - Various next-generation tools, e.g. Next.js, Svelte, Alpine.js, HTMX, could be evaluated and adopted